Pillar-Biosciences-Inc/methylation/README.md

 # Pillar's methylation analysis script
-An open-source, Bismark based pipeline for processing methylation sequencing data.
+An open-source, Bismark-based pipeline for processing methylation sequencing data.
+The pipeline is a wrapper around several open-source software and libraries, and is designed to work on Illumina generated FASTQ files.
+The output of the script is an excel file that summarizes several important output metrics from the pipeline.

 ## Installation
 We recommend a conda-based installation as it is faster to setup.